PoisotLab/ms_svd_networks/manuscript.md

 represent one group (or type) of species and rows represent the other group of species involved in the interaction.

-## Estimating complexity with rank defficiency
+## Estimating complexity with rank deficiency

 The rank of $\mathbf{A}$ (noted as $r = \text{rk}(\mathbf{A})$) is the dimension of the vector space spanned by the matrix and corresponds to the number of